 - They are used in interior decoration for all commercial and residential buildings.

-- Glass blocks wall panels can also be used in bathrooms that accept lightand beauty of the bathroom.
+- Glass block wall panels can also be used in bathrooms that accept the light and beauty of the bathroom.

 - These blocks can be used for wall cladding work on the exterior of commercial buildings that enhance the beauty of the building.

 - These blocks can be used to add light and illusion to space in a walk-in shower.

 - Glass blocks work well as windows as they give light.